 Kayaking South America’s Essequibo river – Adventurers mission to ‘Leave No Trace’

 All-female trio complete a world first expedition to kayak one of South America’s longest rivers.

-On the 1st February 2018, three leading British female adventurers started their attempt at a world first expedition to paddle the third longest river in South America – the Essequibo in Guyana.
-During their expedition they kept as light a footprint as possible – with sustainability a high priority to them as responsible travelers.
+Three leading British female adventurers attempted a world first expedition to paddle the third longest river in South America – the Essequibo in Guyana.
+During their expedition they kept as light a footprint as possible – with sustainability being a high priority to them as responsible travelers.
 Among other important items on their kit list, they chose to include the Mooncup menstrual cup to ensure they traveled as light as possible without leaving any trace of their presence behind.

 Laura Bingham, Pip Stewart and Ness Knight started their journey in the interior of Guyana in remote and pristine forest.
 To find the true source of the river they cut a path through previously uncharted jungle, before paddling their inflatable kayaks for over 1014km until the river meets the Atlantic Ocean.
 Their journey has seen them traverse the Acarai Mountains, land inhabited by the isolated Wai Wai community, untouched virgin rainforest, unknown and treacherous rapids before entering contentious gold mining areas, small riverside villages and cities until finally arriving at their ultimate destination on the Atlantic of Guyana.

 At the heart of their journey was a deep rooted passion to explore and share.
 In a world dominated by male adventurers Laura, Pip and Ness are keen to inspire other women to be bold and adventurous in whatever ways they can be.